-I am taking a little break to spend time with my family + brand new (and oh so delicious) baby girl.
-For the meantime I have prepared a few recipes ahead of time.
 I have always loved Brussels sprouts!
-If you are on the fence about them, I am certain this recipe is all the convincing you need.
+If you are on the fence about them, I am certain this recipe for Brown Butter Brussels Sprouts is all the convincing you need.

 I actually should have named this post "The best way you'll ever eat Brussels Sprouts!!"

 Do you remember this Brussels Sprouts Sweet Potato Hash?
 Back then I told you how I grew up loving Brussels sprouts (unlike most kids apparently).
 And I can only explain this fact by the way my mom would serve these lovely little greens.